 - 'Who are the Brethren?' : A very thorough introductory essay has been produced by John Barber.
 This contains extensive footnotes, a bibliography, and links to other Brethren related web pages.

-- Adherents.com is an attempt to provide a detailed statistical analysis of the extent of Brethren membership worldwide.
+- Adherents.com contains an attempt to provide a detailed statistical analysis of the extent of Brethren membership worldwide (click on the letter 'p' on their A-Z list at the top of page and track down to 'Plymouth Brethren').